This post is sponsored by the Arbor Day Foundation. All opinions are mine alone.

 Everbearing raspberries are great because they self-pollinate and produce two crops each summer.
-Everbearing means it produces a moderate crop of berries in July and then a heavy crop in September until the frost.
+Everbearing means it produces a moderate crop of berries in June or July and then a heavy crop in September until the frost.
 The large, dark red raspberries are great for canning, freezing and (my favorite) picking right off the vine and eating fresh.

 Arbor Day Foundation, a 501(c)(3) nonprofit conservation and education organization was founded in 1972, the centennial of the first Arbor Day observance in the 19th century, the Foundation has grown to become the largest nonprofit membership organization dedicated to planting trees, with over one million members, supporters, and valued partners.